 Typically at this point we would move any electrical necessary (there was an outlet inside the pantry closet) then frame, drywall, mud, and paint the interior of the closet.
 We’d also frame the opening and add the doors; sliding, bi-fold, accordion, whatever floats your boat.
 But we opted for something a bit outside the norm….

 Recently we installed the Ikea Pax wardrobe system in the basement.
 It runs nearly the length of the space and houses samples, product books, crafting supplies, just loads of STUFF…..
 It’s great, actually.
 Affordable, modular, functional, and looks pretty good.
-I say ‘pretty good’ for a few reasons:

-I like Ikea.
+I really like Ikea.
 It has its place in the design world, a very particular niche.
 Most items are meant to be affordable and temporary (think apartment living, and dorm rooms) others are more finely crafted and designed.
 They create budget friendly Scandinavian styled pieces that work well in minimal spaces.
 It is a great product for DIY projects.

 Because we opted to do this less involved facelift in the foyer, rather than a large renovation, (see our decision process here) I was really looking for some serious organizational magic from this closet.
 It had to accommodate the whole family, tall and small, plus any guests, and the dog (yes, he’s got stuff).
 It had to be flexible through the seasons (snowpant storage vs. about 100 flip-flops), and reconfigure to accommodate changing needs over the next 5 years.
 Oh ya, and it had to be cost effective.
-Think temporary maintenance, folks, not long term investment.

 So, this is how it looks now: